DataDog/integrations-core/avast/README.md

 ### Configuration

-Avast integration requires a Avast Business Hub account and its Client Id, and Client Secret.
+Avast integration requires an Avast Business Hub account and its Client ID, and Client Secret.
 Below are the steps to fetch these details from Avast Business Hub console:

 #### Get Avast Credentials